9.3.2026

 After I removed the keycaps, I cleaned the PCB and inspected all the contacts.
 I still don’t know why it stopped working.
 After some time, the key started working again.

 The key is sometimes still not working.
 I have already taken the piano apart a few times to inspect and clean the PCB again.
-After some time it fixes itself?!
+After some the key starts making sound again, it fixes itself?!
 I don’t know what is happening, but it’s driving me insane…

-There is also a possibility to buy a new section of the keys… I will see if I try that route.
+There is also a possibility to buy a new pcb section of the piano keys but the cost is not the best… I will see if I will have to go that route later…